data-integrations/database-delta-plugins/mysql-delta-plugins/docs/mysql-cdcSource.md

 **Port:** Port to use to connect to the MySQL server.

-**Consumer ID:** An unique numeric ID to identify this origin as an event consumer.
+**Consumer ID:** Optional unique numeric ID to identify this origin as an event consumer.
 This number cannot be the same as another Delta Replicator that is reading from the server, and it cannot be the same as the server-id for any MySQL slave that is replicating from the server.
+By default, random number will be used.

 **Server Timezone:** Timezone of the MySQL server.
 This is used when converting dates into timestamps.